zohreab/shop-front/README.md

 These files create a login interface with username and password fields.
 The form data is managed using the `useState` hook from React and is sent to a server endpoint via `axios`.
 If the login is successful, the access and refresh tokens are saved in local storage and the user is navigated to the seller and customer home pages.

 ### Navbar
 Navbar creates a navigation bar with links to the Home, About, and Contact pages.
-The `useNavigate` hook from `react-router-dom` is used to programmatically navigate to the About page when its link is clicked.
+The `useNavigate` hook from `react-router-dom` is used to programmatically navigate to the Home, About, and Contact pages when its link is clicked.

 ### CustomerHome, SellerHome
 `CustomerHome` displays a list of all selling products and provides a search functionality to filter products by name.
 Each product in the list has an `AddToCart` component associated with it. `SellerHome` sets up a seller homepage with buttons to navigate to the Create Product View, Products, and Selling Products pages.